 Justin Trudeau is married to Sophie Grégoire, a former TV talk show hostess he met when he was a child.
 She was the classmate and childhood friend of his brother Michel.
 In June 2003, they reconnected as adults.
 Sophie was assigned to be Justin’s co-host for a charity ball and months after the ball they began dating.
 They announced their engagement in October 2001 and tied the knot on the 28th of May, 2005.

 Together, they have three children – Xavier James, Ella-Grace Margaret, and Hadrien Grégoire.
-Their first child, Xavier was born on the 18th of October, 2007 and two years later, Ella-Grace was born on 5th of February, 2009.
-The baby of the house Hadrien was born on 28th of February, 2014.
+Their first child, Xavier was born on the 18th of October, 2007, and two years later, Ella-Grace was born on the 5th of February, 2009.
+The baby of the house Hadrien was born on the 28th of February, 2014.